Pondot/Lumin-Free-Imgui-Menu/README.md

 # Lumin ImGui Framework

 Lumin is a C++20 Dear ImGui menu framework with a Direct3D 11 demo application.
 It includes a styled login flow, sidebar navigation, animated tab transitions, theme presets, glass overlays, toast notifications, and reusable widgets such as checkboxes, sliders, dropdowns, color pickers, keybinds, text fields, and search filters.
+# JOIN OUR DISCORD FOR MORE IMGUIS https://discord.gg/qPxXeVm2Dn
 ## Requirements

 - Windows 10 or Windows 11